ApolloAuto/apollo/docs/howto/how_to_clone_apollo_repo_from_china.md

 ## First, clone Apollo from Gitee

-Apollo on Gitee was about one month later than Apollo on GitHub.
+Apollo on Gitee was one day later than Apollo on GitHub.
 We can use it as a good start.

 ```bash